shakebugs/shake-docs/docs/android/customer-feedback/invoke.md

 The default value is `ShakeScreen.NEW`.

 ### Shaking
-The default, shaking gesture causes the SDK to pop up.
+By default, the shaking gesture opens up Shake.

 :::note

-In case you want to test Shake SDK in Android emulator, it’s useful to know that emulator’s default shaking gesture is too weak to invoke Shake.
+Android emulator’s default shaking gesture is too weak to invoke Shake.

 :::

-Shaking gesture sensitivity can be fine tuned as shown in the snippet below:
+You can fine-tune shaking gesture sensitivity.
+Let's lower it as an example, so Shake is easier to invoke:

 <Tabs
   groupId="android"